Repurposing Content: 18 Ways to Re-Use Old Content

-To create a guide, you can compile various types of content available on a topic, arrange them in order, and publish on your website or blog.
+To create a guide, you can compile various types of content available on a topic, arrange them in order, and publish them on your website or blog.
 You can use videos, interviews, slide decks, blog posts, and more to create an informative guide.

-To: Repurpose guides into guest posts, blog posts, videos, email newsletter series, slide decks, social media posts and stories, infographics, etc.
+To: Repurpose guides into guest posts, blog posts, videos, email newsletter series, slide decks, social media posts, and stories, infographics, etc.

 From: Develop guides from blog posts, videos, slide decks, research papers, Quora Q/A, case studies, infographics, etc.

 Content Format #14: Ebook

 If lead generation or increasing email subscribers is your priority, consider developing and distributing ebooks.

 One of the most downloaded content, an ebook is always in demand.
 And if you share valuable content, it will be viral in no time.